Skip to main content

 Calculation of the “Overall Integration Score”

-• This is simply the average of the scores obtained for the 3x measures.
+• This is simply the average of the scores for the 3x measures.

 • The overall figure is denoted to 1 decimal place and rounded up.